ColinPanarra/Fitbit_watchfaces/README.md

 FinalFantasy 7 inspired watchface:

 Can cycle through characters with an onClick event.
-Uses fitbit library to keep track of heart rate and has bars to show battery/progress towards goal.
+Uses fitbit library to keep track of heart rate and has bars to show battery/progress towards goal. \n
 ![FinalFantasy](FF7_watch/ff7gif.gif)

 Dark Souls Inspired watchface: